- Day 1: The First Shock

 It was Friday, and entry was free for Moroccans, while tourists had to pay.
 Once inside, I felt like I had stepped into another dimension.

-The soft light filtering through the trees and over the tombs, the air filled with a serene silence— it was deeply moving.
+The soft light filtered through the trees and over the tombs, the air filled with a serene silence— it was deeply moving.
 I sat for a moment, reflecting on the kings, poets, and women buried here.

 The place wasn’t noisy; it had an indescribable reverence.
 I took some photos, then left this historic whisper behind and headed to the nearby El Badi Palace.